JackieTseng/DeepLearning-Application/itq/README.md

 ##Large Data Solution
 * PCA: Block and split the data set _n*c matrix_ by columns into several file, such as _n*10 matrix_, which stores several whole columns of the data set.
 And calculate each block of the __covariance matrix__ and embed them back to the blank of original big _n*c matrix_.
 Finaly write the _c*c covariance matrix_ to disk.
+* ITQ: Limited by the memory, we can't put all the matrix into memory for calculating the R matrix.
+Instead, we use the part of dataset randomly selected to calculate result though it may influence the effect.
+* After testing in the MIH module following, we found that PCA process will highly reduce the information in original double codes.
+It better performs using only ITQ completing the transformation.